Vivec City

 Role: Enforcers of Tribunal law, guardians of shrines, inquisitors of heresy.

-Armor: Ordinators wear Golden armor, and have intimidating silver masks that obscure their faces.
+Armor: @Ordinators wear Golden armor, and have intimidating silver masks that obscure their faces.

 Ritual: Their golden masks and armor are donned through sacred rites, erasing individuality and binding them to duty.